sparsh-b/gz-sim-plugins/docs/migration_steps.md

 # Migrating a plugin from Gazebo-classic to (new) Gazebo
-- This file documents my experience migrating a plugin from Gazebo-classic to (new) Gazebo.
+- This file documents my notes on migrating a plugin from Gazebo-classic to (new) Gazebo.

-## Bunch of Documentation of Migrating away from Gazebo-classic
+## Bunch of Documentation on Migrating away from Gazebo-classic
 - Scroll down to the <u>Migration from Gazebo classic</u> section on [this](https://gazebosim.org/api/sim/8/tutorials.html) page.

 ## Official examples & Tutorials for (the new) Gazebo